West Georgia Wolves: Football

-Program achievements

 Softball

 West Georgia's softball team appeared in one Women's College World Series in 1974.

 Men's basketball

 The University of West Georgia men's basketball program has been a contender in the Gulf South since joining in 1983.
 They have had 40 players named to the All Gulf South Teams, 17 players named to NCAA All-American Teams, Appeared in 27 Gulf South Conference Tournaments, and 18 NCAA Tournaments.
 The 1974 team, coached by Roger Kaiser, won the NAIA National Championship.

 Facilities

 University Stadium

 In 2003, the University of West Georgia acquired 250 acre from the city of Carrollton for the purpose of creating a stadium and athletic complex.
 Such a facility would serve a dual role: give the UWG sports teams a facility that they could use, and aid the university in attracting additional students.
 The funding for this venture was made possible through private donations and increased student fees approved by the Student Government Association.

 During the summer of 2008, construction began on this facility and, in the fall of 2009, the University Stadium opened.
 The stadium seats roughly 9,600, providing ample space for any sporting or entertainment event.
 Additionally, the new athletic complex includes a stadium and practice field for the Wolves’ soccer program, a new softball stadium and a women's field house with locker-room facilities for women's sports.
 There are plans to relocate Cole Field from its current location beside the Biology Building to the Athletic Complex.

 On October 4, 2014, the University Stadium hosted its first Top-25 matchup in its 6-year history.
 The game was between the then #24 UWG Wolves and the #22 UWA Tigers.
 It was the first time that Coach Will Hall faced his former team.
 The final scored showed just how tough of a game it would be as UWG edged out UWA 26–17.
 It was UWG's first win in the series after 5 previous tries.